Losant/losant-docs/docs/workflows/outputs/email.md

 # Email Node

 The email node allows a workflow to send emails using Losant provided email delivery.
-NOTE: This node is rate limited to one email per minute, and is limited to a maximum of 5 recipients per email.
+NOTE: This node is rate limited to one email every minute per workflow (bursts of up to 10 allowed), and is limited to a maximum of 5 recipients per email.
 If more frequent emails or more advanced recipient configuration is required, please use the [SendGrid node](/workflows/outputs/sendgrid/).

 ![Email Node](/images/workflows/outputs/email-node.png "Email Node")